holli/referer_tracking/README.md

 ## Inside

-RefererTracking::ControllerAddons creates before_filter that saves referer_information to session.
+RefererTracking::ControllerAddons creates before_action that saves referer_information to session.
 Direct access is not recommended but possible with session[:referer_tracking].
 Information is not saved for known bots.

 ## Requirements